 Animals on Klein Curacao

-The perfect place to encounter sea turtles in their natural habitat is Klein Curacao.
-The two species of sea turtles you can encounter while snorkeling or diving are the Hawksbill Sea Turtle and the Hawksbill Sea Turtle.
+The exquisite place to see sea turtles to encounter in their natural habitat is Klein Curacao.
+The two species of sea turtles that you may encounter while snorkeling or diving are the Hawksbill Turtle and the Hawksbill Turtle.
 There are a number of differences between these animals.
 The easiest is that the Soup Turtle is considerably larger than the Hawksbill Turtle; they can grow up to one and a half meters in size.
 The other differences are a bit more subtle.
 The Hawksbill Turtle has a rounded beak with a serrated edge and one pair of scales between the eyes as opposed to the beak-like beak and two pairs of scales in the Hawksbill Turtle.

 The Hawksbill Turtle